laborer/stcflash/README.md

 $ python stcflash.py --aispbaud 2400 --aispmagic 6af23Qtr program.bin
 ```

+You can use `-e` option to enable erasing data EEPROM during every
+programming operation and use `-ne` to disable this function.

 Troubleshooting
 ---------------

-Use `--verbose` or `--debug` to get more or MOAR runtime information.
+Use `-v` or `-vv` to get more or MOAR runtime information.

 If you have any questions, please feel free to contact me at
 laborer(a)126.com.